tahirozdemir34/Ders_Notlari/AI_Notes.md

 agent = architecture + program

-**A rational agent** is one that acts so as to achive the best outcome or, when there is uncertainity, the best expected outcome.
+**A rational agent** is one that acts so as to achieve the best outcome or, when there is uncertainity, the best expected outcome.

 **Rational behavior**: doing the right thing